micahisabela/react-cloud9/README.md

 ## Snippets

 ### Search form
-Coded the city search form in React with Bootstrap
+Coded the city search form in React with Bootstrap, and JavaScript event listeners to activate the search funcionality and access the API.

 **User interface**
 ![Image](city-search.png?raw=true)